Jacksonville Jaguars Hire Doug Marrone, Tom Coughlin

 Bortles spoke to ESPN and said he needs the constant feedback to help him grow.

 “The only thing I missed was instead of going and throwing with somebody that’s watching me throw and critiquing and helping every single throw, I threw here by myself the whole time and had nobody watching or telling me what I was doing wrong.
 And I can’t do that.
 I need people to help me.
-I need constant feedback on stuff like that,” Bortles said.
+I need constant feedback on stuff like that.”

-For a young quarterback this makes sense and now that a coaching change has been made, a different philosophy will get established, and the good results could follow.
+For a young quarterback, this makes sense and now that a coaching change has been made, a different philosophy will get established, and the good results could follow.

-[Feature Image by: Rob Foldy/Getty Images]
+[Feature Image by Rob Foldy/Getty Images]